EgoMoose/rbx-pull-playerscripts/README.md

 # rbx-pull-playerscripts

-Lune scripts for pulling, packaging, and publishing Roblox playerscripts.
+Lune script for pulling and packaging Roblox playerscripts.

 In specific the following playerscripts are supported:
-- PlayerModule: `lune run playermodule`
+- PlayerModule: `lune run pull playermodule`
-- RbxCharacterSounds: `lune run character-sounds`
+- RbxCharacterSounds: `lune run pull character-sounds`

 This is more or less a successor to [this tool.](https://github.com/UpliftGames/pull-player-scripts)